Heliostat.

 Daily check-in: you decide, commits advise.

 Every day you move the dot — a small, honest adjustment.
-Heliostat shows the commits since your last check-in with their direction split so you can calibrate.
+Under each scope, Heliostat shows a unified history of your check-ins and recent commits, each tagged uphill or downhill, so you can calibrate.
 A second opinion, never a verdict.

 User Auth